projectara/greybus-spec/source/control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connect peer request is only initiated by the AP, and this fact is reflected in the name of the “respond-to” device id that begins the request message.
+The connect peer request is only initiated by the AP, and this fact is reflected in the name of the "respond-to" device id that begins the request message.
 The connection to be established will use the destination interface, and the CPort id on that interface.
 The destination will initiate a connect request with the peer device and